okeeffed/developer-notes/manual/Kotlin/Kotlin-Basics.md

 ---
 menu: Kotlin
-name: Kotlin Apprentice
+name: Kotlin Basics
 ---

-# Kotlin Apprentice
+# Kotlin Basics

 This highlight just covers scenarios not entirely standardised to most programming languages eg it will not cover while loops etc.